Concatenated Coding for the AWGN Channel with Noisy Feedback: Simulations for Concatenated Coding

-Fig. 12 display the the BER for both the open-loop and concatenated coding scheme using the LDPC code as given in the WiMAX standard (Rate $5/6$, $K = 2304$ bits, 100 decoding iterations).
+Fig. 15 display the the BER for both the open-loop and concatenated coding scheme using the LDPC code as given in the WiMAX standard (Rate $5/6$, $K = 2304$ bits, 100 decoding iterations).
 Again, the concatenated code is modulated using QPSK and has an inner code of two iterations of the proposed linear feedback scheme.
-The performance of the concatenated coding scheme again is much better than pure open-loop techniques - displaying up to around 2 dB improvement.
+The performance of the concatenated coding schemes again display lower error rates than pure open-loop techniques - displaying up to around 2 dB improvement.
 The effect of feedback noise is clear as it greatly closes the gap between the two methods.
 However, it is interesting to see that the $N = 3, \sigma^2 = 0.001$ performs much better when compared to the turbo code.
-Fig. 13 displays the FER for both schemes which demonstrates up to around 2 dB improvement.
+Fig. 16 displays the FER for both schemes which demonstrates up to around 2 dB improvement.

-An interesting point introduced by extending an open-loop error-correcting code into a closed-loop concatenated code is the tradeoff between modulation order and increases in received SNR for the channel.
-As one increases the number of iterations of feedback coding, the received SNR increases.
+An interesting point introduced by extending an open-loop error-correcting code into a closed-loop concatenated code is the tradeoff between modulation order and the increase in received SNR for the channel.
+If we increase the number of iterations of feedback coding, the received SNR increases.
 However, simultaneously, the modulation order increases which creates a less forgiving probability of symbol error.
 This tradeoff allows for a new degree of freedom in transmission schemes that can be exploited to achieve lower error rates.